Utility stocks slump as California wildfires leave hundreds missing

 SunTrust analyst Ali Agha in a note to clients said the sell-off in Edison International was likely overdone because total acres and property burned so far in its territory were smaller than in fires last year.
 He noted that new legislation could help reduce the potential costs related to possible liability.

 The fire in northern California has probably caused between $2 billion and $4 billion in insured property damage, Morgan Stanley estimated in a report on Monday.
-Shares of insurance companies covering homes and businesses in California also fell, with Allstate (ALL.N), Travelers Companies (TRV.N), Chubb Ltd (CB.N) and Hartford Financial (HIG.N) each down more than 1 percent.
+Shares of insurance companies covering homes and businesses in California also fell, with Allstate, Travelers Companies, Chubb Ltd and Hartford Financial each down more than 1 percent.

 PG&E recorded a $2.5 billion in pre-tax expense for the second quarter related to last year’s fires after a report said some of them were sparked by trees toppling into PG&E power lines.